fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 2: Improving Nature
+As the U.S. industrialized and urbanized rapidly throughout the 19th century, many people got further away from their food and started buying a lot more of it.
+This week we look at how developments in urbanization, transportation, and food production touted how much they were improving nature.

 ### Jan 24
 - Jennifer Wallach, _How America Eats_, 89--top 105 (Chapter 4: Technology and Taste; notice the chapter goes to 110, so don't read the last few pages of the PDF).